PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/patrol-robot/content.md

 * Battery Case
 * Power Switch
 * Acrylic Platform
-* 4 x motors with wheels
+* 4 x Motors With Wheels
+* Cables, Screws And Other Accessories

 I bought parts from Allegro, Temu and [LAFVIN](https://lafvintech.com/) store.
 They provide learning kits and other stuff.